punkave/frontend-challenge/README.md

 * Update in real time.
 * Geolocation.
 (Hint: you must use https on your server, which takes some doing.)
 * Anything else you think is cool, relevant, and consistent with the other requirements.

+## Partial credit

+We are most interested in your frontend development skills.
+If you have trouble with the APIs, focus first on building the application that would display that data, using mocked-up data at first, and add in real queries to the APIs at the end.